YyzHarry/ME-Net/README.md

 - The [Soft-Impute](http://www.jmlr.org/papers/v11/mazumder10a.html) algorithm
 - The [nuclear norm minimization](https://arxiv.org/abs/0805.4471) algorithm

 Note that one could either view the three RGB channels separately as independent matrices or jointly by concatenating them into one matrix.
-The main paper follows the latter approach, we here provide an argument `--me-channel` to choose how you want to operate on the channels for ME.
+While the main paper follows the latter approach, we here provide an argument `--me-channel` to choose how you want to operate on the channels for ME.
 We provide comparison between the two methods later.

-As ME-Net uses different masked realization of each image during training, we use the following method to generate masks with different observing probability: for each image, we select `--mask-num` masks in total with observing probability ranging from `--startp` to `--endp` with equal intervals.
+As ME-Net uses different masked realizations of each image during training, we use the following method to generate masks with different observing probability: for each image, we select `--mask-num` masks in total with observing probability ranging from `--startp` to `--endp` with equal intervals.

 ### Common Arguments
 The following arguments are used by scripts for training ME-Net, including [`train_pure.py`](train_pure.py), and [`train_adv.py`](train_adv.py):